variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [x] Should store position data, and bark if it gets out of sync [x] include a command to restart the game
 [x] write macros to a file, and then recall them
-[x] pressing q should start the recording, and then any other key should choose
+[x] pressing q should start the recording, and then any other number key should choose
     what macro name to use.
-    - however, VHS should not record these keypresses: it should only record controller input [ ] toggle assert mode, in which position data is tested against [ ] The recordings all live in a recording_macros.lua file, and are a table of recordings indexed by that letter.
-This gets written to disk in the stop state
+    [x] however, VHS should not record these keypresses: it should only record controller input

+[ ] toggle assert mode, in which position data is tested against [x] The recordings all live in a track_list.lua file, and are a table
+    of recordings indexed by that number
 [ ] +/- should change the rate at which game.update gets called, slowing or
     speeding up the game
 [ ] @ should send the game into stop state, and then any macro button should